UCSB-MEDS/teach-me-how-to-google/README.md

 # Teach Me How To Google

-A [talk](https://ucsb-meds.github.io/teach-me-how-to-google/#1) on debugging strategies and how to search for help online.
+A [talk](https://ucsb-meds.github.io/teach-me-how-to-google/#1) on debugging strategies and how to search for help online, given annually to MEDS students 2021 - 2024.

+***Check out [Teach Me How to Google 2.0: The case for search & debugging skills in the age of AI](https://ucsb-meds.github.io/teach-me-how-to-google-2.0/#/title-slide) (new as of Fall 2025)***

 ## Description